atdyck/ACKS-HFH/Chapter06.md

 If they are not already engaged, combatants may move and make a missile weapon attack (bows, crossbows, etc.), or move and make a melee attack (swords, axes, etc.), in one round.
 They may not move after attacking.
 Except where otherwise noted, characters may only make 1 attack per round; monsters may have multiple attacks.

 Whether or not an attack hits its target is determined with an attack throw.
 The player or Judge rolls 1d20 and applies any modifiers to the roll from high Strength or Dexterity, magic, or special circumstances.
 The result is compared to the Attack Throws table for either characters or monsters, as appropriate.
 A result that is greater than or equal to the attack throw value listed for the attacking character's level or monster's HD indicates a hit.
-An unmodified roll of 20 is always a hit, and an unmodified roll of 1 is always a miss.
+An unmodified roll of 1 is always a miss, and an unmodified roll of 20 **explodes** (see below).
 If a hit is scored, damage is rolled by weapon type or monster attack, taking into account any bonuses or penalties.

+**Exploding 20s** When a character who throws an unmodified (natural) 20, the d20 explodes: The character immediately rolls another 1d20 and adds the new result to 20.
+Subsequent rolls of 20 continue to explode without limit.

+>EXAMPLE: A peasant archer with a base attack throw of 11+ fires an arrow at Marcus, a high-level fighter in magical armor with an AC of 15.
+The archer needs to throw an (11+15) 26+ to hit the fighter.
+He rolls a natural 20.
+He immediately rolls 1d20; the result is a 7.
+The peasant has therefore rolled a (20 + 7) 27 against Marcus, which is a hit.
+Had the peasant’s second d20 roll have been a 3, the peasant’s result would have been a (20 + 3) 23, and he’d have missed.
+Had the peasant’s second d20 roll have been an 18, result would have been a (20 + 18) 38 and the peasant would have dealt a critical hit (see below).

 **Armor Class**: Well-armored or highly dexterous targets are harder to hit than lightly-armored or sluggish ones.
 The target's Armor Class is added to the attack throw value necessary to hit it.